Orienting Day and Night

 Use lightness and darkness

 Getting outside and in the sunshine first thing in the morning (if the weather allows) can be helpful.
 During the day, naps should be in a bright, noisy room.
 Baby can nap in whatever room you are spending time in.
-You can have the lights on, TV or music on, chat with your partner or other visitors, etc. During night sleep, we want to make it clear that it is nighttime.
-During night wake-ups, your lights should remain off (nightlight is ok!), TV off, voices quiet, and stimulation should be kept at a minimum.
+You can have the lights on, TV or music on, chat with your partner or other visitors, etc. During night sleep, you'll want to make it clear that it is nighttime.
+During night wake-ups, your lights should remain off (dim nightlight is ok!), TV off, voices quiet, and stimulation should be kept at a minimum.

 Feed your baby every 2-3 hours during the day.